nsqa99/big-data-fundamentals/src/main/scala/com/viettel/truongvq/doc/airflow.md

 - Executor: An executor is a part of scheduler that handles and manages the running tasks
 - Worker: A place where the tasks run
 - Metadata DB: A database that stores workflow states, run duration, logs locations etc. This database also stores information regarding users, roles, connections, variables
-- Dag Directory: A place where we store DAG
+- DAG Directory: A place where we store DAG
 # Fundamental Concept

 ## DAGs (Directed Acyclic Graph)